ryjen/teach-tok/README.md

 # TeachTok

-A demo application for displaying multiple-choice questions in a TicTok style interface.
+An application for displaying multiple-choice questions in a TicTok style interface.

+(A take home test).

 Made with ♥ in VIM.